deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 down on the bus to the dormitory and found that nobody was shouting for a few quiet minutes.

-“What the shit have we got ourselves into?” the trainee next to him muttered rhetorically, *sotto voce*.
+"What the shit have we got ourselves into?" the trainee next to him muttered rhetorically, *sotto voce*.
 Adam didn’t answer.
 He just gripped his bag and waited for the next order.